By Jackson and Scott Gillum

 As a professor at Johns Hopkins he did extensive research in psychology until a scandalous affair with a student would cost him his job.
 After being forced to leave the university, he entered the world of marketing work as a door-to-door salesman for advertising agency J. Walter.

 It didn’t take Watson long to start making observations about his customers.
 He concluded that rather than consumers being rational, they acted emotionally.
 Watson claimed: “tell him something that will tie him up with fear, something that will stir up a mild rage, that will call out an affectionate or love response, or strike at a deep psychological or habit need.”
+The Authenticity Bomb.

 Using this, Watson would lead several advertising campaigns, utilizing strategies that are still in use today.
 During his advertising for Ponds Cold Cream and Pebeco toothpaste, he revolutionized the way that testimonials were used.

 These testimonials were based on evoking the emotional response of desire for the customers.
 The ads featured seductive women, and were not directed to men but instead to women with the promise that they would become more desirable.
 The same approach used today in the advertising of skin and beauty products.